-Whether it’s a hotel that caters to couples, romantic strolls on charming streets, a tasty restaurant with lots of 2-tops and North Carolina wines, myriad museums or a soothing spa, it’s easy to plan a 3-day romantic getaway to North Carolina’s Triangle cities of Raleigh, Chapel Hill and Durham.
+Whether it’s a hotel that caters to couples, romantic strolls on charming streets, a tasty restaurant with lots of two-tops and North Carolina wines, myriad museums or a soothing spa, it’s easy to plan a romantic three-day getaway to North Carolina’s Triangle cities of Raleigh, Chapel Hill and Durham.

 Day 1: Raleigh

 Start an exploration of Raleigh strolling hand-in-hand through the North Carolina Museum of Art, one of the premier visual arts museums in the Southeast.
-Then, outside to the 164-acre art park that’s home to larger-than-life outdoor art installations.
+Then head outside to the 164-acre art park that’s home to larger-than-life outdoor art installations.

 Head to Escazú Artisan Chocolates in the afternoon for a lengthy dessert session for two.
 Located near downtown Raleigh in the Mordecai neighborhood, Escazú features bars, truffles, confections and more ideal for consumption right at the retail store and workshop – and later.

-Raleigh and the rest of the Triangle can also be a great base for visiting romantic vineyards and tasting and toasting award-winning wines – and each other.
+Raleigh and the rest of the Triangle can also be a great base for visiting romantic vineyards and tasting and toasting award-winning wines.
 Area options include Chatham Hill Winery in Cary, Hinnant Family Vineyards & Winery in Pine Level and Starrlight Mead in Pittsboro.

 As the sun sets, check in at nearby Cary’s luxurious The Umstead Hotel and Spa and re-confirm the early evening spa appointments you’ve hopefully already made.
 The Couples Retreat package is highly recommended, including a relaxing bath for two in an air jet hydrotherapy tub, followed by a dual 50-minute Swedish massage.
 Also, The Umstead made U.S. News & World Report’s list of “Best Hotels in the USA” for 2018.